-The top right pane of Fig. 6 generally confirms the higher signal attenuation for smaller coils.
-For the 1.6 and the 3 mm cables, the signal loss increases when a cable is wound around a smaller tube.
+- 5 The Stokes and anti-Stokes data from the three cables in the laboratory setup were averaged over the 65 h period to reduce the effect of noise (Fig. 4), and signal loss per meter for the different coils and cables was computed (Fig. 5).
+In Fig. 4, bending-induced losses are characterized by a relatively large signal loss at the entrance of the coil.
+For the 1.6 mm and the 3 mm cables, the signal loss increases when a cable is wound around a smaller tube.
 Only for the 6 mm cable, the 125 mm diameter coil seems to experience a larger loss compared to smaller coils.
-A possible explanation is that micro-bends, as a consequence of improper winding, dominate the signal loss in this case.
+A possible explanation is that micro-bends as a 10 consequence of improper winding dominate the signal loss in this case. - The bottom right pane of Fig. 5 shows the relation between the Stokes to anti-Stokes ratios and the coil diameter.
+Although the data is not consistent in all cases, Stokes losses appear higher when compared to anti-Stokes losses for coils with narrower bends.